Israel and Palestine

 Israel faces existential threats; so does the dream of a two-state solution.

-The violence perpetrated against Jews and Israel, from the 20th century until today, underscore the critical need for a Jewish homeland — a place that is open to Jewish immigration, buoyed by military might, and guarantees freedom of religion and practice to all people.
-There is only one path to that outcome: A region that includes two states for two peoples, living side by side in peace, security, and prosperity.
-This Jewish state must be governed by the ideals of justice and compassion, pluralistic in its vision, and engaged in the work of forging common bonds with Israel’s Palestinian neighbors.
+These unrelenting assaults underscore the critical need for a Jewish homeland — a place open to Jewish immigration, buoyed by military might, and committed to freedom of religion and practice for all people.
+The only path forward remains clear: a region with two states for two peoples, living side by side in peace, security, and prosperity.
+The Jewish state must be governed by the ideals of justice and compassion, pluralistic in its vision, and dedicated to forging common bonds with its Palestinian neighbors.

 What we believe